abhisheklalwani/abhisheklalwani.github.io/aboutme.md

 * I like to code pretty much anything and everything.<br>
 * I like ML/AI/DL/CV/NLP/ABC/DEF/ETC (like everyone else nowadays), but more importantly, I am passionate about designing and deploying these technology stacks at a practical scale where it can be used to make the life of an end-user somewhat better.<br>
-* I am a competitive gamer (Valorant FTW!) who also happens to know how ML algorithm works and thus, my work at NVIDIA has revolved around research problems that combine these 2 worlds i.e. gaming and AI (For example, take a look at [this](https://patents.google.com/patent/US20200306638A1)).
+* I am a competitive gamer (Valorant FTW!) who also happens to know how ML algorithms work and thus, my work at NVIDIA has revolved around research problems that combine these 2 worlds i.e. gaming and AI (For example, take a look at [this](https://patents.google.com/patent/US20200306638A1)).
 * At NVIDIA, I was also responsible for the development of various aspects of the Desktop and the Browser Client of GeForce Now, the state-of-the-art game streaming service by NVIDIA.
 My work involved working closely with the UX team as well as the backend team to provide a flawless experience to the end-users.<br>

 ### My story